This post about famous Irish ballplayers from Philadelphia was originally published on March 17, 2011. Sláinte!

 43 players born in Ireland have played baseball at the professional level starting when Andy Leonard debuted for the Boston Red Stockings on May 5th, 1871.
 Leonard stared previously with the “champion” Cincinnati Red Stockings which dominated the beginnings of the National Association of Professional Base Ball Players in 1869-70.
 Philadelphia would debut its first native Irish player only fifteen days later when Fergy Malone would open the season behind the plate for the Philadelphia Athletics, in Boston no less, during an 11-8 loss.
 That season, Malone and the Athletics would go on to defeat the Chicago White Stockings four games to one in the National Association’s first championship game.

-The year that featured all professional players (where all players on all teams were paid salary) was in 1871 in the NAPBBP.
+The year that featured fully professional players (where all players on all teams were paid a salary) was in 1871.
+NAPBBP.
 In the National Association of Professional Base Ball Players, the precursor to the National League we now know and love, was the first time a league featured fully professional players.
 Prior to the 1871 season however, the Cincinnati Red Stockings became the first team to offer a salary to its players, ranging from $800 to $1200 dollars a season.
 Soon, other teams followed to pay its players while some still competed with unpaid amateurs.
 Andy Leonard is considered the first professional Irish baseball player because he was paid $800 in 1869 and 1870 while with Cincinnati.
 Due to the mix of professional and amateur teams competing against one another, along with other details like not having a uniform schedule for example, the years 1869 and 1870 aren’t counted as part of the leagues’ historical record.
 But, the 1869 Red Stockings are heralded by some baseball historians as champions of baseball that year because they had an impressive 57-0 touring record.
-Other historians lay claim that the true champions of that year are the Brooklyn Atlantics because they played against more challenging opponents despite having two losses to their record.
+Other historians lay claim that the true champions of that year are the Brooklyn Atlantics because they played against a higher caliber opponents despite having two losses to their record.
 Both claims are unofficial and hotly disputed.

 So, according to this rationale Andy Leonard was a professional baseball player playing in a semi-professional league.
 Due to this, Leonard can be considered Ireland’s first professional baseball player but not its first baseball champion.
 That is why I believe that Fergy Malone is Ireland’s first professional baseball champion since Malone’s 1869-70 championships are unofficial and aren’t officially counted.